uplimit/course-dbt/greenery/W2_README.md

 WHERE num_orders = '2 orders' OR num_orders ='3 or more orders';
 ```

 2. What are good indicators of a user who will likely purchase again?
 What about indicators of users who are likely NOT to purchase again?
-- If you had more data, what features would you want to look into to answer this question?
+If you had more data, what features would you want to look into to answer this question?
-- NOTE: This is a hypothetical question vs. something we can analyze in our Greenery data set.
-- Think about what exploratory analysis you would do to approach this question.

 - There's a lot that could be explored here, but indicators for purchasing again could be:
   - repeat rate (higher chance of buying again and again)